Adjoint L-Infinity Actions and Conserved Charges in GR: The Infinity Adjoint Action

 \subsection{Properties of the Infinity Adjoint}

 We now prove various properties of the infinity adjoint action, thereby proving Theorem \ref{thm:main}.
-That the equivariant action functional induced by the infinity adjoint action restricts to the underlying classical action functional when the background fields are set to zero follows directly from the construction of the action, so part (c) of the theorem is proved.
-We still need to check parts (a) and (b) regarding compatibility (Definition \ref{def:comp}) and that the action is Hamiltonian (that it defines a Mauer--Cartan element in $\mathrm{Ham}(\cM,\cM)$ from Definition \ref{def:Ham}).
+That the equivariant action functional induced by the infinity adjoint action restricts to the underlying classical action functional when the background fields are set to zero follows directly from the construction of the action since $S^{\cL}$ contains at least one background field, so part (c) of the theorem is proved.
+We still need to check parts (a) and (b) regarding compatibility (Definition \ref{def:comp}) and that the action is Hamiltonian (that it defines a Maurer--Cartan element in $\mathrm{Ham}(\cM,\cM)$ from Definition \ref{def:Ham}).

 While Hamiltonian implies symplectic, so (b) implies (a), we find it illustrative to prove compatibility first on its own.
 The proof is immediate, with the only subtlety arising from keeping track of the two copies of the $L_\infty$-algebra.